SuessVilliano/TRADE-HYBRID-PRO/docs/migration-guide.md

 # Trade Hybrid Platform Migration Guide

-This document provides step-by-step instructions for migrating the Trade Hybrid platform to the Hetzner EX101 dedicated server.
+This document provides step-by-step instructions for migrating the Trade Hybrid platform to the Hetzner EX101 dedicated server, including the new MCP (Message Control Plane) architecture.

 ## Table of Contents